Dhane Smith

 Dhane Smith (born January 22, 1992) is a Canadian professional lacrosse player for the Buffalo Bandits of the National Lacrosse League.
 He is also a player for the Chaos Lacrosse Club in the Premier Lacrosse League.
 He also plays for the Canadian men's indoor lacrosse team and the Canada men's lacrosse team.

-In the NLL, he has won the MVP award twice and has won 2 consecutive championships with the Bandits in 2023 and 2024, (championship game MVP in 23) and in 2024 set the NLL single-season assists record (101) and all-time playoffs assists record.
+In the NLL, he has won the MVP award twice and has won 3 consecutive championships with the Bandits from 2023 to 2025 (where he was named the championship game MVP in 23), and in 2024 set the NLL single-season assists record (101) and all-time playoffs assists record.
 In the PLL, he won a championship with the Chaos in 2021, and was named an All-Star in 2021 and 2023.
 He also won a gold medal at the 2019 World Indoor Lacrosse Championships for Canada.

 He is known for his offensive effectiveness and astute passing skills and holds the current NLL single-season points record, while also simultaneously holding both the current single-season goals record and the current NLL single-season assists record.